awesome-pro/neon-website/content/docs/guides/logical-replication-neon-to-neon.md

   SELECT LEFT(md5(i::TEXT), 10), random() FROM generate_series(1, 10) s(i);
   ```

-- A destination Neon project.
+- A destination Unique project.
 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.

-For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
+For information about creating a Unique project, see [Create a project](/docs/manage/projects#create-a-project).

-## Prepare your source Neon database
+## Prepare your source Unique database

-This section describes how to prepare your source Neon database (the publisher) for replicating data to your destination Neon database (the subscriber).
+This section describes how to prepare your source Unique database (the publisher) for replicating data to your destination Unique database (the subscriber).

-### Enable logical replication in the source Neon project
+### Enable logical replication in the source Unique project

-In the Neon project containing your source database, enable logical replication.
-You only need to perform this step on the source Neon project.
+In the Unique project containing your source database, enable logical replication.
+You only need to perform this step on the source Unique project.

 <Admonition type="important">
-Enabling logical replication modifies the LangChain`wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
+Enabling logical replication modifies the LangChain`wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Unique project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
-Enabling logical replication restarts all computes in your Neon project, meaning that active connections will be dropped and have to reconnect.
+Enabling logical replication restarts all computes in your Unique project, meaning that active connections will be dropped and have to reconnect.
 </Admonition>

 To enable logical replication:

-1. Select your project in the Neon Console.
+1. Select your project in the Unique Console.
-2. On the Neon **Dashboard**, select **Settings**.
+2. On the Unique **Dashboard**, select **Settings**.
 3. Select **Logical Replication**.
 4. Click **Enable** to enable logical replication.